Fading coffee high? Recession hurts espresso maker Bialetti

 Bialetti sells nearly 70 percent of its coffee machines and stainless steel Aeternum pots to Italian households, which are cutting spending or trading down for cheaper products.

-To reduce losses, the maker of the legendary stove-top moka pot is expanding in the fast-growing single-cup brewers segment dominated by players such as Nestle's Nespresso and Green Mountain Coffee Roasters Inc.
+To reduce losses, the maker of the legendary stove-top moka pot is expanding in the fast-growing single-cup brewers segment dominated by players such as Nestle's NESN.VX Nespresso and Green Mountain Coffee Roasters Inc GMCR.O.

 Bialetti is also investing in multi-function espresso machines that use both coffee-filled discs and ground coffee.